top of page

 Check the Lighting

-Bright, natural lighting works best.
-Try to avoid harsh or uneven lighting to to avoid dark shadows or over-exposed areas in your photos.
+Bright, natural lighting works best to take photos for your ID cards.
+Try to avoid harsh or uneven lighting to ensure there are no dark shadows or over-exposed areas in your photos.

 Steady Hands

-Try to hold your camera still until the photo has been taken to get a sharp shot.
-Sometimes it can take a second or two for a photo to process, especially when using a phone camera.
-We always recommend checking the photo after taking it - just in case you need to retake it before the staff member leaves!
+When taking photos for your ID cards, hold your camera as still as possible to get a sharp shot.
+And it's always worth checking the photo on your screen after taking it, just in case you need to retake it before the staff member leaves!

 Consider the Background

-A light, plain background often works best to make the staff or team member stand out.
-You can take photos in front of a wall, door or even a pop-up screen or banner.
+A light, plain background often works best for ID card photos.
+This makes the staff or team member stand out from the background.
+We suggest taking photos in front of a wall, door or even a pop-up screen or banner.

 Summing up

-Taking your staff ID photos is fairly easy overall.
-If you're happy with how they look on-screen, feel free to send them to us and we'll get printing.
+Taking photos for your ID cards is very easy overall.
+If you're happy with how they look on-screen, feel free to send them to us and we'll use them to personalise and print your ID cards.

 Need more help?